-I am running for Vice-Chairman of the Chocataw-Apache Tribe.
-I am a trained historian and experienced in Cultural resources, archaeology, public history, and heritage management.
-I am a sitting Councilmember (2011-Present) and have dedicated countless hours toward Federal Recognition (2010-Present).
-I am the most qualified candidate to endure the preservation of our traditional cultural places and practices.
+I ran for Vice-Chairman of the Chocataw-Apache Tribe in the 2014 elections.
+As a trained historian and experienced in Cultural resources, archaeology, public history, and heritage management and a sitting Councilmember (2011-2014) I dedicated countless hours toward Federal Recognition (2010-Present).
+I ran on a platform to ensure preservation of our traditional cultural places and practices.
 I didn’t win the election, but will seek ways to continue to work for the betterment of my people.
 Best wishes for the new council and their tasks ahead.

 Robert Caldwell for Vice Chairman: Educated and Experienced Sunday, Jun 22 2014

 Three new booklets to benefit the Chocataw-Apache of Ebarb Thursday, May 22 2014

 This Spring I co-authored and published three short books to benefit the Choctaw-Apache.
 Two were cookbooks,

 Let’s All Eat! and Something Sweet with Rhonda Remedies Gauthier and Choctaw-Apache: Twenty Years of Powwow with Suzie Sepulvado and Amelia Bison.
 They are available from the office for $5 plus shipping.
 I hope to publish them electronically with all proceeds after costs to benefit the tribe in Fall 2014.

 Choctaw-Apache Pine Straw Hat Sunday, Dec 23 2012